-Our shared governance system of councils was developed in 2012 by a taskforce co-chaired by the PCFT faculty president and the president of Pierce College Fort Steilacoom, with representation from faculty, staff, administration, and students and implemented during the 2014 - 2015 academic year and modified in 2017 (Board Action 2017-37 Governance Policy).
+Our shared governance system of councils was developed in 2012 by a taskforce co-chaired by the PCFT faculty president and the president of Pierce College Fort Steilacoom, with representation from faculty, staff, administration and students, and implemented during the 2014 - 2015 academic year and modified in 2017 (see Board Actions 2014-9 Shared Governance and 2017-37 Governance).

-Chaired by the chancellor, cabinet reflects broad district representation comes from FS, PY, and JBLM that includes members from the five supporting governance councils, faculty, administrative-exempt, classified staff, PCFT representative, WPEA representative, and students.
+Chaired by the chancellor, cabinet reflects broad district representation from Fort Steilacoom, Puyallup, and Joint Base Lewis McCord campuses that includes members from the five supporting governance councils, faculty, administrative-exempt, classified staff, PCFT representative, WPEA representative, and students.
 Cabinet is the major district policy recommendation body.
 Its work includes steering and assessing the institution's system of representative, shared governance; district operating budget oversight including recommendation of the values and principles for the district budget process and final annual budget recommendation to the chancellor for board of trustees' approval; discussing issues confronting the district; and advising the chancellor.